$49 – $229

 Most of the research on CBD and muscle has to do with treating spasticity in those with multiple sclerosis.
 Going back to the fact that CBD interacts with the endocannabinoid system and muscles are controlled by nerves, it is a logical step to think that CBD could have an effect on reducing muscle spasms .

-Since the uterus cramps and spasms before and during menstruation, CBD, could in theory, affect and reduce cramping.
+Since the uterine cramping and spasms before and during menstruation, CBD, could in theory, affect and reduce cramping.

 Premenstrual syndrome happens before the menstrual phase (hence the name).
 If you’re not familiar with the phases of the menstrual cycle, don’t worry, we’ll cover it in greater detail below.